How would you like to reduce your car payment, by lots?

 Some of what we’re gathering is defensive: to show that the information in your bankruptcy schedules is correct.
 After all, disclosure is the price of getting a bankruptcy discharge.

-But some of the paper we need supports our offense: having found the portion of the car loan that related to the trade in rather than the new car, we can slice $7000 off of the debt.
+But some of the paper we need supports our offense: having found the portion of the car loan that related to the trade in rather than the new car, we can slice $7000 off of the debt and reduce the car payment.

 Same thing about getting payroll tax returns.
 Not everything a small-business employer owes the IRS is a must-pay.
 But we’ve got to get the right paper to figure that out.